1. FactoryTalk Alarms & Events Quick Start Guide

 2. Once your Subscriptions have been defined, the next step is to set up the Routes.
 Routes are used to associate Subscriptions and Strategies.

-If you are not familiar with how to define Subscriptions or setup Routes, follow the instructions in this 9-minute video CLICK HERE.
+If you are not familiar with how to define Subscriptions or setup Routes, you can review the instructional video regarding Subscriptions and Routes setup.

 You can use the WIN-911 Log Viewer to confirm everything is configured correctly.